pranaykumaradepu/Delta_WebTech/5.day_five/readme.md

-#Css stars
+# Css stars

 - this section starts the css part

-- in This section we discussed about
+- in This section we learned about
     -   colors
     -   background-colors
     -   color system
     -   text-align
     -   font-properties